quickapps/docs/eng/developers/modules.md

 Permissions
 ===========

-By default QuickApps CMS generate permissions tree (/admin/user/permissions/) by parsing each Module's controller folder.
-Each leaf of this tree is named as the name of the module, controller or method that represent.
+By default QuickApps CMS generates a permissions tree (/admin/user/permissions/) by parsing each Module's controller folder.
+Each leaf of this tree is named as the name of the module, controller or method that it represents.

 For example, if you have a module named `HotModule`, which has a controller class named `HotController` which has two methods on it named `do_hot_stuff` & `do_cold_stuff`.
 The following tree will be created by default: